-Charles Keller, Senior Partner with the Washington law firm of Peacock Keller, is a man with an extensive history of service to his community.
-Not only is he a Founding Trustee and former Chairman of the Board of the WCCF, he has served as President of Rotary International, President of the Washington County Easter Seal Society, the Mon Valley United Way, Mon Valley Hospital, the Mon Valley Health and Welfare Council, Washington County Bar Association, Pennsylvania Bar Association, and the California Area Chamber of Commerce.
-He has also been a member of the Board of Directors of the Pennsylvania State Chamber of Commerce and the Allegheny Trails Council, Boy Scouts of America.
-Charles has worked intensively within the area of higher education, serving as general counsel for California University’s unique student body corporation, Student Association, Inc., for more than 50 years.
+Charles Keller, Senior Partner with the Washington law firm of Peacock Keller, was a man with an extensive history of service to his community.
+Not only was he a Founding Trustee and former Chairman of the Board of the WCCF, he served as President of Rotary International, President of the Washington County Easter Seal Society, the Mon Valley United Way, Mon Valley Hospital, the Mon Valley Health and Welfare Council, Washington County Bar Association, Pennsylvania Bar Association, and the California Area Chamber of Commerce.
+He was also a member of the Board of Directors of the Pennsylvania State Chamber of Commerce and the Allegheny Trails Council, Boy Scouts of America.
+Charles worked intensively within the area of higher education, serving as general counsel for California University’s unique student body corporation, Student Association, Inc., for more than 50 years.

 The desire to serve extends far from Charles’ hometown of California.
 He was a pilot in the United States Army Air Corps in the ETO Theater in WWII, retiring after 30 years in the Air Force as a Judge Advocate with the rank of Lt.
 Colonel.
 Charles graduated Summa Cum Laude from California State College (now California University of Pennsylvania), where he received the schools highest undergraduate honor, the Distinguished Service Award.
 He attended Law School at the University of Pittsburgh, where he received his Juris Doctor Degree.
 Charles and his first wife Mary Lou were married for 43 years.
 They had four children, Jeffrey, Gregory, Candy Lou and Robin.